In the meantime, welcome back to the Rush Limbaugh program, my friends.

 Do you think I should give all this up to write a book about how terrible Bush is and make multi-millions of dollars and not be able to sleep at night?

-Yeah, I think this guy is this guy is an absolute disgrace.
+Yeah, I think this guy is an absolute disgrace.

-Uh and he is now I I think it's a little they call it pathological.
+And he is now, I think it's a little, they call it pathological.

 I think he believes the lies he's been telling now.

-And he's uh he's now making money off of it, and he and his wife have become famous, pretending and playing the victim role.
+And he and his wife have become famous, pretending and playing the victim role.

-She's now got her sixty minutes piece excuse me, on on Sunday night.
+She's now got her 60 Minutes piece on Sunday night.

 And the hypocrisy, including the Washington Post, at the end of the last sentence, and I memorize this, I'll carry it to my grave.